-If you want to learn further details about these muscles and master the lower leg anatomy, take a look below!
+If you want to learn further details about these muscles and master the leg anatomy, take a look below!

 The main arteries supplying the leg with oxygenated blood are the anterior and posterior tibial arteries together with their branches.
 The posterior tibial artery gives off a crucial branch called the fibular/peroneal artery which mainly supplies the muscles of the leg.
 The tibial arteries originate from the popliteal artery.
 When it comes to important veins of the leg; the small/short, and the great/long, saphenous veins provide the superficial drainage.
 The former opens into the femoral vein, while the latter into the popliteal vein.
 The deep veins of the leg are named fibular and tibial, with the tibial also finishing in the popliteal vein.

 In terms of innervation, the leg receives it via the common fibular/peroneal, tibial, and saphenous nerves.
 The first two are branches of the sciatic nerve while the latter stems from the femoral nerve.
 These three nerves divide further to supply the various structures of the leg.

 Ankle and foot

 Last but not least, let’s tackle the ankle and foot anatomy.
 The ankle (talocrual) joint is a hinged joint capable of plantarflexion and dorsiflexion.
 It is composed of three bones: tibia, fibula, and talus (ankle bone).
 Out of the three, the fibula only plays a secondary and functional role, facilitating the movement of the ankle rather than structurally forming it.
 Providing the ankle with strength, but also flexibility, are ten ligaments in total, one of the most important being the deltoid ligament.